Hub Help

 A user must be assigned to a customer.
 The customer assignment is limited based on the administrative role of whoever is adding or editing the user.

-• An Account Admin can assign a customer to a user.
-For example, suppose an Account Admin manages the Universal Widgets account, which has two customers, Witty Widgets and Wacky Widgets.
-That Account Admin can create a new user and assign either Witty Widgets or Wacky Widgets to the user.
+• A Company Admin can assign a customer to a user.
+For example, suppose a Company Admin manages the Universal Widgets company, which has two customers, Witty Widgets and Wacky Widgets.
+That Company Admin can create a new user and assign the user to either Witty Widgets or Wacky Widgets.

 • A Customer Admin cannot assign a customer to a user.
 The assignment is automatic.
 For example, suppose a Customer Admin is assigned to the Witty Widgets customer.
-That Customer Admin can create a new user only for Witty Widgets.
+If that Customer Admin creates a new user, the new user is automatically assigned to Witty Widgets.

 Functional roles